Robotic Grasping of Harvested Tomato Trusses Using Vision and Online Learning: RELATED WORK

 The first step to finding suitable grasp poses commonly relies on identifying the stem, which is considered a segmentation problem.
 Common methods are based on color, where thresholds are set by hand \cite{tomato_color_segmentation_hand} or with the use of adaptive thresholding methods, like Otsu \cite{tomato_color_segmentation_otsu} or k-means thresholding \cite{de_haan}.
-Color-based methods usually achieve poor results in varying lighting conditions and cannot deal with a cluttered environment.
+Color-based methods usually achieve poor results in varying lighting conditions and cannot cope with cluttered environments.

 More recently, deep learning methods have been proposed.
-Rong et al.~\cite{tomato_learned_segmentation} use a YOLO network to first identify tomato trusses in an image, and then a second YOLO network is used to produce masks for the part of the stem above the tomatoes where grasping and cutting is feasible.
+Rong et al.~\cite{tomato_learned_segmentation} use a YOLO (You Only Look Once) network to first identify tomato trusses in an image, and then a second YOLO network produces masks for the part of the stem above the tomatoes where grasping and cutting is feasible.
 Although good results have been reported, the downside of this approach is that generating segmentation masks for training is time and labor intensive.

 Other recent methods include deep learning-based 6D-pose estimation.
-Kim et al.~\cite{6d_tomato} find the 6D-pose of tomato and stem to harvest individual tomatoes by using a single known 3D model.
-A single model would likely not work for truss tomatoes since they have more variance in their appearance.
-Also, this method requires training within a simulator to determine ground truth 6D poses.
+Kim et al.~\cite{6d_tomato} find the 6D-pose of tomato and stem to harvest individual tomatoes by using a known 3D model.
+Such a model would likely not work for truss tomatoes since they have more variance in their appearance.
+Also, this method requires training within a simulator to determine ground-truth 6D poses.

 Zhang et al.~\cite{6d_tomato_truss, 6d_tomato_truss_2} focus on trusses where the 6D-pose is found using keypoints.
 The tomato trusses are modeled with 11 keypoints: six for the tomatoes and five for the peduncle and stem.
-However, having a fixed number of keypoints is not suitable when dealing with different types of trusses, that can have varying quantities of tomatoes.
+However, having a fixed number of keypoints is unsuitable when dealing with different types of trusses, which can have varying numbers of tomatoes.
 Furthermore, many of the methods used in harvesting are not directly applicable when it comes to grasping out of a crate.
 This is because they rely on the assumption that the trusses in a harvesting environment are hanging vertically.
 Then, the grasping position can be chosen on the stem above the highest tomato and at an angle perpendicular to the direction of gravity.
 This assumption does not hold for grasping trusses from a crate.